xinwenfu/GenCyber/Firewall/README.md

 # Introduction to Firewalls
 We are going to introduce the firewalls.
-We first look at the concept of defense in depth and why do we need the firewalls.
+We first look at the concept of *defense in depth* and why do we need the firewalls.
-Once we understand the the firewalls, we will introduce the firewall rules, which are used to block and allow certain network traffic, which refers to network packets or messages.
+Once we understand the firewalls, we will introduce firewall rules, which are used to block and allow certain network traffic.
+Network traffic refers to network packets or messages.
-As a concrete exampleof firewall, we are going to introduce the Windows firewall.
+As a concrete exampleof firewall, we are going to introduce the Windows firewall called Windows Defenser Firewall.
-We will talk about how to define rules to block up an IP address and block and allow ping, which is a network applciation.
+We will talk about how to define rules to block IP addresses and block and allow *ping*, which is a network applciation.
 At last we are going to introduce the hands-on labs for this lecture.

 ## Overview of Defense in Depth